KeturahDev/LeestSpeak/README.md

 ## Known Bugs
-Currently there's two known bugs- 1) When given the choice to input a number for quantity of bread or pastry, if you type in a word, the game will crash and youll have to restart.
-2) When you add one type of item, then go back to add more of that same type, the second entry will overwrite the first one instead of compiling them together.
+Currently there's no known bugs.

 ## Contact Info
-Currently theres two known bugs, however, if there are any issues running this website I would love feedback!
+Currently there's no known bugs, however, if there are any issues running this website I would love feedback!
 Please email me at keturah.dev@gmail.com.

 ## License